Poems

 Confit de Canard

-All their names stuck in my head,
+All their names stapled to my head,

-leaving a trail of mist,
+feet leaving a trail of mist,

 while I traipse down Market Street.